 Depressed episodes can be powerful relapse triggers for recovering teens.
-There’s no “quick fix” for addiction, and treating depression can take a long time.
-It’s crucial to treat both illnesses together so untreated depression doesn’t cause a relapse into addiction or vise versa.
+There’s no quick fix for addiction, and treating depression can take a long time.
+It’s crucial to treat both co-occurring disorders together so that untreated depression doesn’t cause a relapse into addiction or vice versa.

 Feeling anxious or scared is part of growing up.
 When nervousness and fear start interfering with a teen’s daily life, however, an anxiety disorder might be forming.

 One in eight children are affected by an anxiety disorder, but only 20% of affected children receive treatment.